mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

 ## Creating "boutique" app for Django-Oscar
-New app is created as usuall using following command:
+New app is created as usual using following command:

     python manage.py startapp boutique

-Once again as usuall after the app is created it is necessary to register the app in `INSTALLED_APPS` in `settings.py` as shown bellow:
+Once again as usual after the app is created, it is necessary to register the app in `INSTALLED_APPS` in `settings.py` as shown bellow:

 {% highlight python %}